actolonen/Lab_Public/Growth/README.md

 Typically, we measure microbial growth as optical density at 600 nm (OD600).
 However, we can also enumerate cells by flow cytometry

--   [Flow cytometry](./Cytometry/model_cytoflex.html) method to measure bacterial cell density.
+-   [Flow cytometry](./Cytometry/README.md) method to quantify bacterial cells.